Trump says he will announce Supreme Court pick by end of week after meeting with a top candidate for Ginsburg seat

 The decision will come “probably Saturday,” Trump said, although he said it could come on Friday.
 Ginsburg will lie in repose at the Supreme Court on Wednesday and Thursday and lie in state Friday at the Capitol, making her the first woman to be honored in that way in the Capitol’s 227-year history.

-Other candidates in the mix but who are considered as long shots at the moment are Judge Allison Jones Rushing of the 4th Circuit and deputy White House counsel Kate Todd.
+Other candidates who are in the mix but viewed as long shots at the moment are Judge Allison Jones Rushing of the 4th Circuit and deputy White House counsel Kate Todd.

 Meadows, who like Rushing is from North Carolina, has been the primary voice floating her for the vacancy.
 Rushing, 38, was first brought to the attention of the White House by Sen. Thom Tillis (R-N.C.), who worked with administration lawyers on her nomination to the Richmond-based appeals court.
 Meanwhile, Todd has worked closely on judicial nominations at the White House but has not been through the confirmation process herself and is not considered a top-tier pick.

+A range of Trump aides, allies and senators met at the office of Jim DeMint, chairman of the Conservative Partnership Institute, on Monday night to discuss the nomination and how to confirm the nominee with donors, outside support and White House work, according to three people familiar with the meeting.
+Among those present, Coney Barrett was the favorite candidate, two of the people said.

 McConnell on Monday did not say anything publicly about whom he prefers for the position.
-But he reiterated that the Senate has a right to take up the nomination in this election year, even though he denied Merrick Garland, a nominee of President Obama, the same hearing and vote for months before the 2016 presidential election.
+But he reiterated that the Senate has a right to take up the nomination in this election year, even though he denied Merrick Garland, a nominee of President Barack Obama, the same hearing and vote for months before the 2016 presidential election.

 The majority leader continued to stop short of laying out a timeline for the vote, even as Trump and conservative GOP senators began to agitate to confirm the eventual nominee before the election.

 “I think it should take as long as it takes,” said Sen. Roy Blunt (R-Mo.), a member of GOP leadership.
-“At the same time I don't think we should drag it out.
-I don't think we should have a barrier here that gets in the way of people feeling like this took as long as it needed to take.”
+“At the same time, I don’t think we should drag it out.
+I don’t think we should have a barrier here that gets in the way of people feeling like this took as long as it needed to take.”

 Sen. Mitt Romney (R-Utah) is being closely watched as a third potential defection.
 A spokeswoman for the senator said he will not say anything publicly until at least Tuesday afternoon, after he meets for lunch with other Senate Republicans and hears their views.